RasPiAI/RasPiAI/README.md

      /etc/systemd/system/hostapd.service`.
    - Restart hostapad with the following commands: `sudo systemctl unmask hostapd`, `sudo systemctl start hostapd`, `sudo systemctl enable hostapd`.
    - Reboot the Raspberry Pi with `sudo reboot`.
    - Check the status of the Raspberry Pi again with `iw dev wlan0 info`.
-Now "AP" should appear next to the type.
-   - The WLAN with the name RasPiAI should now be active.
+You should see "AP" next to the type.
+The WLAN with the name RasPiAI should now be active.

 ## How to install ollama 🦙 and open-webui using docker🐳: